Anu-Singh-3377/firstwebapp/README.md

 # firstwebapp
-Built Ease : This is a E-learning platform
+EduHub : This is a E-learning platform